 What defines a 'criminal injury'?

-The term 'criminal injury' is used in reference to a number of cases, whereby the person in question has been subjected to harm, either physically and psychologically.
+The term 'criminal injury' is used in reference to a number of cases, where a person question has been subjected to harm, either physically and psychologically.
 Examples of when you can claim compensation can include, but are not limited to:

 - Hit and run cases